 - 3. The Students' Union is governed by a constitution approved by the student body and endorsed by the University Council.
 The Constitution makes provision for regulations to be published in bye-laws which shall be approved by the student body. - 4.
-Copies of the Constitution and Bye-laws are available on the Students' Union web pages and the University web pages as part of the University Calendar. - 5.
+Copies of the Constitution and Bye-laws are available on the Students' Union web pages. - 5.
 The Constitution is to be reviewed by the University Council at intervals of not more than five years.
 This need not mean a special quinquennial review of the Constitution.
 The Council may take the opportunity to review the terms of the Constitution should the Students' Union at any time bring forward proposed amendments.